TelegraphPrep/08-2016-transform-your-life/READme.md

 This works fine if we want to multiply each element in a collection by 2, but what if we wanted to multiply by 3?
 Or 4?
 Or Pi?
 I demand a function that multiplied by **whatever**.
 There's no way we should be building that out ***every single time***.

 So, what can we do about it?
-Let's make our function more flexible by allowing the *user* to input
+Let's make our function more flexible by allowing the *user* to input the factor to multiply by.

 What would this look like?